ESMS Curriculum for Different Grades

 ACADEMIC PROGRAM AND SCHOOL OVERVIEW

 During their three years at East Side Middle School, students engage in an intensive study of mathematics; earth, life and physical science; Spanish; and humanities (including history, social studies, all forms of literature, and both fiction and non-fiction writing).
 All 8th graders will take Algebra I, with a Regents Exam in June; 8th grade math classes are divided into ½ size.
-In addition, all students receive instruction in physical education and art.
-Students engage with faculty members in weekly advisory sessions, with a particular focus on building resiliency.
+In addition, all students receive instruction in physical education and visual art, plus dance for 6th and 8th graders.

 The School Day

 - Each grade has five homerooms, a mix of gen ed & ICT classes.